am2512/baxter_final_project/README.md

 ## Overview of project

-This package (package name: me495_baxter_jar) allows Baxter to open and close a Tide bottle.
+This package (package name: me495_baxter_jar) allows Baxter to open and close a Tide bottle, using his left arm.

 [photo of setup]